dagda1/blog/source/_posts/2011-11-13-backbone-js---lessons-learned.markdown

 {% gist 1365477 %}
 The code will take care of iterating over our collection and attaching the subviews to our parent view.
 But if the user pressed back and then chose another selection and transitioned to this view again, we would add further subviews to this parent view.
 We need some way of keeping track of and disposing of our subviews.

-To get round this problem, we have defined our own base class that uses underscore's extend method to *mixin* in our own functionality with that of the Backbone.Collection class by adding the custom methods onto Backbone.Collections prototype.
+To get round this problem, we have defined our own base class that uses underscore's extend method to *mixin* additional functionality with that of the Backbone.Collection class by adding custom methods onto the Backbone.Collections prototype.
 {%gist 1368362 %}
-On line 7, we are defining a method named **renderView** which takes an element, a string denoting a function of the JQuery object to call and a backbone view.
+On line 7, we are defining a method named **renderView** which takes a jquery wrapped DOM element, a string denoting a function of the JQuery object to call and a backbone view.
 On line 8, we use javascript's ability to reference and call a method on an object like accessing a hashtable.
 This string will generally be something like 'append' or a means of attaching the subview to the DOM.
 On line 9 we intialise an array to hold the subviews if it has not already been initailised using coffeescript's ruby like **||=** operator.
 Finally we push the newly created view onto the array.

 We call the method like this:
 {% codeblock%}